-- Downed trees - Power line impacts and economic losses from power outages - > Erosion impacts to levees from wave action - Occasional building damage, primarily to roofs
+- Downed trees

+- > Power line impacts and economic losses from power outages

+- Erosion impacts to levees from wave action

+- Failure of the pump systems

+- > Occasional building damage, primarily to roofs

-The District Planning Team noted that the entire levee structures are at risk from wind.
+The District Planning Team noted that the entire levee systems are at risk from wind.
+Extended power outages are also a concern as none of the pump systems have a source of backup power.
 Other district assets may also be at risk depending on severity of wind event.
-The District Planning Team noted that all natural resources are at risk if wind caused levee failure in the District.
-The entire Locke Historic District is potentially at risk to damaging winds.
+The District Planning Team noted that all

+District assets, including natural resources are at risk if wind contributed to a levee failure in the District.
+The entire Locke Historic District is also potentially at risk to damaging winds.